-Paul Lapok is a Researcher and member of the Centre for Algorithms, Visualisation and Evolving Systems (CAVES) which is a research group within the School of Computing at Edinburgh Napier University.
-He has an MSc in Computing which focused on Software Development and an MSc in Mechanical Engineering which specialised in Computer-Aided Engineering.
+Dr Paul Lapok is a Researcher and member of the Centre for Algorithms, Visualisation and Evolving Systems (CAVES) which is a research group within the School of Computing at Edinburgh Napier University.
+He was awarded a PhD in the area of Artificial Intelligence - Bio-Inspired Computing focusing on ”Evolving Planar Mechanisms for the Conceptual Stage of Mechanical Design“ and holds an MSc in Computing, focused on Software Development and an MSc in Mechanical Engineering which specialised in Computer-Aided Engineering.

 Paul has a strong background in the development of advanced software and systems, including desktop, mobile, web, distributed, embedded systems and sensor hardware.
 His expertise includes feasibility studies, technical consulting, and the development of innovative solutions.

 At Edinburgh Napier University, he is involved in a wide range of research projects, ranging from the optimisation of complex schedules, development of data platforms and data analysis, amongst others in the health sector and public transport, distributed ledger applications, and AI-based systems for fraud detection and sensors applications.